OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 >
 ```

-You are now attached to the target process and ready to go ahead with jdb commands.
+You are now attached to the suspended target process and ready to go ahead with jdb commands.
 Enter <code>?</code> to get the full list of commands.
+Some useful and supported ones are:

+- classes: List all loaded classes
+- class / method / fields <class id>: Print details about a class and list its method and fields
+- locals: print local variables in current stack frame
+- print / dump <expr>: print information about an object
+- stop in <method>: set a method breakpoint
+- clear <method>: remove a method breakpoint
+- set <lvalue> = <expr>:  assign new value to field/variable/array element

+Unfortunately, the Android VM doesn't support all available debugging commands.
+For example, the <code>redefine</code> command, which is supposed to let us redefine the code for a class, is not supported.
+Another important restriction is that line breakpoints won't work, as the release bytecode doesn't contain line information.
+Method breakpoints do work however.

+Let's revisit the decompiled source code of UnCrackable App Level 1 and start thinking about possible solutions.
+A good solution would be to suspend the app at a state where the secret string is held in memory so we can retrieve it.
+Unfortunately, we won't get that far unless we deal with the root / tampering detection first.

+From the code, we know that the method <code>sg.vantagepoint.uncrackable1.MainActivity.a</code> is responsible for displaying the "This in unacceptable..." message.
+This method also sets up the "OK" button and hooks it to a class that implements the <code>OnClickListener</code> interface.
+The <code>onClick</code> event handler on the OK button is what actually terminates the app.
+To prevent the user from simply cancelling the dialog, the <code>setCancelable</code> method is called.

 ```java